Deploying Astro to Fly: Part 1

 Cody Brunner

-Cody is a Christian, USN Veteran, Jayhawk, and an American expat living outside of Bogotá, Colombia where he works as a Senior Frontend Developer for Bitcoin IRA.
+Cody is a Christian, USN Veteran, Jayhawk, and an American expat living outside of Bogotá, Colombia.
+He is currently looking for new opportunities in the tech industry.